+Six core courses.
+Students must also complete the course work in one of two concentrations (Behavioral Neuroscience or Cellular and Molecular Neuroscience).

+The Neuroscience Core

 - 1) Biol 107: Human Biology: Anatomy and Physiology I

 - 2) Biol 108: Human Biology: Anatomy and Physiology II

 - 3) Chem 201: General Chemistry I

 - 4) Chem 202: General Chemistry II

 - 5) Psyc 213: Behavioral Neuroscience

 - 6) Senior capstone experience.
 Choose one of the following:

 - a.
 Neur 400: Neuroscience Capstone

 - b.
-Biol 499: Research/Thesis
+Neur 499: Research/Thesis

-- c.
-Psyc 401: Thesis in Psychology
+266 Neuroscience

 Cellular/Molecular Neuroscience Concentration

 A minimum of 15 courses (at least 9 of which are 300-level or above) to include the following (in addition to the core courses listed above):

-- 7) Choose one of the following - a.
-Biol 323: Biostatistics and Experimental Design - b.
-Psyc 300: Research Methods (Please note that Psyc 300 has a prerequisite of Psyc 227: Psychological Statistics) - 8) Chem 311: Organic Chemistry I - 9) Chem 312: Organic Chemistry II - 10) Biol 312: Genetics - 11) Chem 317: Survey of Biochemistry or Chem 414: Biochemistry 1 - i.
+- 7) Choose one of the following

+- a.
+Biol 323: Biostatistics and Experimental Design

+b.
+Psyc 300: Research Methods (Please note that Psyc 300 has a prerequisite of Psyc 227: Psychological Statistics)

+- 8) Chem 311: Organic Chemistry I

+- 9) Chem 312: Organic Chemistry II

+- 10) Biol 312: Genetics

+- 11) Chem 317: Survey of Biochemistry or Chem 414: Biochemistry 1

+i.
 Note: Chem 317 is a survey course that covers biomolecules and biochemical processes in a single semester.
 Chem 414 and Chem 415: Biochemistry ll constitue a two-semester sequence for students seeking a more detailed presentation of biochemistry.
 The first semester concerns biological molecules and the second semester concerns metabolism, cell signaling, and biochemical genetics.
-Students who elect to take Chem 414 are advised to also take Chem 415. - 12) Biol 325: Cellular and Molecular Neuroscience - 13) Two additional biology/chemistry courses at the 300- or 400- level Biol 307: Animal Physiology
+Students who elect to take Chem 414 are advised to also take Chem 415.

+- 12) Biol 325: Cellular and Molecular Neuroscience

+- 13) Two additional biology/chemistry courses at the 300- or 400- level Biol 307: Animal Physiology

-Biol 311: Developmental Biology
+- Biol 311: Developmental Biology

-Biol 410: Molecular Foundations of Developmental Biology
+- Biol 410: Molecular Foundations of Developmental Biology

-Biol 411: Experimental Embryology
+- Biol 411: Experimental Embryology

-Biol 412: Molecular Genetics
+- Biol 412: Molecular Genetics

-Biol 495: Directed Study
+- Biol 495: Directed Study

+- Chem 415: Biochemistry ll

+Chem 495: Directed Study (as approved by program director) Neur 395: Directed Study

+- Neru 499: Research/Thesis

+- 14) One additional Psychology course from the following: